dyxstat/MetaCC/README.md

 - [Contacts and bug reports](#contacts-and-bug-reports)
 - [Copyright and License Information](#copyright-and-license-information)
 - [Issues](https://github.com/dyxstat/MetaCC/issues)

+# Update
+* v1.2.0 (05/2024): Remove the dependence of NormCC on the R scripts

 # Overview
 `MetaCC` is an efficient and integrative framework for analyzing both long-read and short-read metaHi-C datasets.